rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Table 4.44

-Morphematic representation of the %Gak enclitic
+Morphematic representation of the *-Gak* enclitic

 133